Canines On The Conservation Front Line

-Man’s best friend has proven to be an invaluable partner in wildlife conservation.
-Across Africa, a multitude of different breeds are utilised to support anti-poaching efforts.
-With their keen sense of smell, canine conservation heroes have been gamechangers in tracking human poaching suspects, locating snares, and finding wounded wildlife.
+Man’s best friend is an invaluable partner to wildlife rangers.
+Across Africa, a multitude of different breeds support anti-poaching efforts.
+With their keen sense of smell, canine conservation heroes are game changers in tracking human poaching suspects, locating snares, and finding wounded wildlife.

 Humans have a mere 5 million scent receptors in their nose.
 Dogs have over 200 million, making them a game changer for wildlife protection.
 Our partner in Tanzania, Honeyguide, established a K9 unit in 2011 in the Kilimanjaro region and within 2 years, all elephant poaching ceased.
 For the first year the Wildlife Ranger Challenge will hold a K9 mini-challenge, giving dogs and their handlers the opportunity to demonstrate their extraordinary skills.

 Prizes to highest achieving rangers made possible by Lady Holmes.